Progressive wear of the meniscus, mechanical symptoms and management strategies

 - protection of articular cartilage.

-Over time, the meniscus undergoes structural modifications Loss of elasticity, decreased shock-absorbing capacity, and progressive weakening.
+Over time, the meniscus undergoes structural changes: loss of elasticity, decreased shock-absorbing capacity, and progressive weakening.
 This evolution makes the tissue more vulnerable, promoting the development of degenerative cracks or tears, sometimes without any obvious initial symptoms.

 Degenerative meniscal lesions are generally not related to a single trauma, but result from a gradual wear process.